IvanChernyshov/filter_los_csd/README.md

 * "LOS": has three possible values:
   * "+": the corresponding contact is line-of-sight;
   * "–": the corresponding contact is not line-of-sight;
   * "?": the error occurred during the calculation.
-The only type of errors caught during the testing is inability to find contact with given atomic labels and and distance.
+The only type of errors caught during the testing is inability to find a contact with given atomic labels and distance.
 However, this rarely happens.
 * "SHIELDING": contact shielding value (the definition of the term is given in the manuscript);
 * "SHIELD_ATOM": label of the shielding atom.

+The contact and the shielding atom can be visualized in two steps:

+1. find the contact by atomic labels and distance;
+2. the nearest atom to the contact line with SHIELD_ATOM label is a shielding atom.

 ### Optional parameters